anacbranescu/ADM-HW1/README.md

 I mixed up my personal and institutional emails as after I was originally registered for ADM with the personal gmail, I also received the Sapienza gmail.
 I will list here all that information and also a file with the AWS modules results, as I was originally registered with my personal email.
 I am sorry for the problem I caused!
 I get all my emails in one place and didn't notice, it won't happen again!

-Sapienza gmail: branescu.2125078@studenti.uniroma1.it
+Sapienza email: branescu.2125078@studenti.uniroma1.it

-Personal gmail: ana.branescu03@gmail.com
+Personal email: ana.branescu03@gmail.com

 AWS account: ana.branescu03@gmail.com